xieguigang/xDoc/test/docs/T-Microsoft.VisualBasic.CommandLine.CLIMapper.md

 ### Methods

 #### Maps``1
-The properties in the class type needs decorating with attribute
+The properties in the class type needs decorating with attribute @"T:Microsoft.VisualBasic.CommandLine.Reflection.CLIParameter"

 _returns: _